 If visiting the Dodecanese it is popular to fly into Rhodes and then ferry onto Symi, Kos and Samos before flying out, and there are numerous other islands you can visit along the way.
 Some of these islands can also be accessed by ferry from the Turkish towns of Cesme, Bodrum and Kusadasi.

 Whichever islands you decide to visit and however long you have to do it in I guarantee you will have a truly magical experience that you will never forget.
 Considered by many to be the most beautiful, interesting and culturally rich islands in the world island hopping in Greece is an experience that deeply satisfies all the senses and will leave you with incredible memories to last forever.

 And that’s a wrap folks, we hope this guide to island hopping in the Greek Islands has been both inspiration and informative and that you are excited to discover Greece on your own Greek islandhopping adventure!
 If you need any more help planning your trip or more information about mainland Greece, head on over to Greece Travel Secrets – it’s a mine of information!

 And if you like this post, or know someone who had got Greek Island Hopping on their bucket list, please share this guide with them on Facebook, Twitter, Flipboard or Pinterest.
 Click the P in the sharebar and grab the images below.

 READY MORE TRAVEL INSPIRATION?
 YOU MIGHT BE INTERESTED IN THESE TRAVEL TIPS, TRAVEL ARTICLES, DESTINATION GUIDES AND RELATED POSTS:

-- Adventure Quotes: Take your pick from the most Inspirational Adventure Travel Quotes of all time!
+- Adventure Quotes: Take your pick from the most Inspirational Adventure Travel Quotes or the most Moving Ocean Quotes of all time!